its-me-abi/pyswiftDemangler/README.md

 ## pyswiftDemangler
-it returns normalized symboul name if given mangled swift symboul name as input
+swift programing language symboul demangler / normalizer libarary in  python for windows. it uses ctypes to normalize symboul by swift official dll binary

 >mangling means symbouls are  converted to another form. so demangling/normalizing is needed to programmatically access it or  understand it visually.